 If you are able, collect information such as the driver’s name and insurance information.
 Get the information of any eyewitnesses as well.
 Take photos of the accident scene, your wrecked bicycle, and any injuries if you can.
 Once police arrive, be sure to give them your side of the story.
 Call the driver’s insurance company as soon as possible to report your damages.
 Then, call (408) 533-1075 to get in touch with Henshaw & Henry.

-If you suffered broken bones, soft tissue injuries, abrasions or lacerations, road rash, concussion, or a head or brain injury, contact an attorney in San Jose.
+If you suffered broken bones, soft tissue injuries, abrasions or lacerations, road rash, concussion, or a head or brain injury, contact a qualified personal injury attorney in San Jose.
 The same is true if the crash totaled your expensive bicycle or if you were involved in a hit and run.
 You deserve an experienced lawyer to stand up for your rights and argue for fair compensation after a bad accident.
 Do not settle for less than the true value of your claim.
 Our attorneys can take over settlement negotiations with an insurance company on your behalf, and perform tasks such as:

 We provide services on a contingency-fee basis, meaning you won’t pay unless we win.
 With our skillful bicycle accident attorneys at Henshaw & Henry, PC representing your case, you could maximize your compensation.

 Community bike share programs are popular in San Jose and the San Francisco Bay Area.
 Tourists, locals, and college students use the bikes for cheap modes of transportation.
 Bicyclists can travel by bike without worrying about storing or maintaining the equipment.
 The program is a wonderful way for cities to cut down on traffic congestion, but the programs can also create liability issues in the event of accidents.